NUMBUKU/neural_networking/README.md

 No return value.

 ## neural_networking::CNN
 A Convolutional Neural Network, made for image classification but has wide applications.
-A CNN called net with a ten by ten input, one convolution layer, one pooling layer and one neuron with relu activation would look like this:
+A CNN called net with a ten by ten input, one convolution layer, one maxpooling layer and one neuron with relu activation would look like this:
 ```C++
 CNN net;
 net.input(10, 10);